 Act 3 is about growth.
 We go through the seasons of Simon and Tilly's life together.
 In the winter they date, in spring they marry, in summer they have kids, in fall their kids grow up, and in winter we watch as they grow old together. laughing all along the way.

 The setting for this film is inspired by the town of St. Charles Missouri.
 I wanted the world to feel small, charming, and transport you to a simpler, happier place where there is magic and history in every corner.
-I wanted the world to feel lived in, so I added more ivy and overgrown plants.
-I also used a lot of old European houses as inspiration for the final look.
+I wanted the world to feel lived in, so I also took inspiration from old European houses for the final look.

-Most of the citizens you see, especially in the market scene, are actually the pets of my followers!
-I was having a hard time coming up with characters to fill the world with, and I also wanted to find a way to thank my followers.
+In fact, most of the citizens you see, especially in the market scene, are actually the pets of my followers!
+I was having a hard time coming up with characters to fill the world with, and I also wanted to find a way to thank my followers for their support.
 So having people submit pictures of their pets felt like a fun way to solve both of those problems.

 The entire film contains over 60 characters, 80 backgrounds, 90 scenes, and took over 13 months to create!
 It was a super long a difficult process, but I'm so glad I made it!